DavidFidge/WaveFunctionCollapse/README.md

 MandatoryAdapters: A tile can only be placed if an existing collapsed neighbour in any direction matches against a mandatory adapter.
 You use the pipe symbol to designate more than one mandatory adapters e.g. "A|B" will mean at least one of the neighbours must match against A or B.  Specific directions for the source tile are currently not supported.

 PlacementRule: An expression that is evaluated to determine if the tile can be placed at a given location (refer to the NCalc GitHub project).
-The variables [X] and [Y] are the location of the tile being considered, [MaxX] and [MaxY] are the maximum X and Y values of the map.
+The variables [X] and [Y] are the location of the tile being considered, [MapWidth] and [MapHeight] are the map width and height, [MaxX] and [MaxY] are the maximum X and Y values of the map (i.e. MapWidth-1, MapHeight-1).
 The expression must return a boolean.

 Limit: The maximum number of times this tile can be used in the map.
 If not defined then there is no limit.